 Tamara is a member of the Veterinary Holistic Association.
 She has been performing acupuncture on a variety of cases from rabbits to Dobermans for the last 12 years.
 She balances traditional western Medicine with eastern techniques with excellent success.

-Tamara has been practicing as a conventional vet for the last 17 years, using acupuncture for 12 years and homeopathy for 6 years.
 She is a certified Veterinary Acupuncturist and a holistic vet.
 Tamara is a member of the Holistic and Acupuncture Veterinary Special Interest Groups of the Australian Veterinary Association.
 Her veterinary skills have taken her to the UK, Canberra, Adelaide and throughout Sydney.
 She has appeared on TV on ‘Animal Hospital’ and performed live to air acupuncture on the ‘Sunrise’ program.

 No creature is too big or too small for her attention and as such she has treated horses, dogs, cats, birds, bats and even a guinea pig!